A Free from Harm Fact Sheet | Download as a pdf

 Key Dairy Cow Welfare Facts

-- Newborn calves are separated from their mothers quickly, usually within 1-3 days, since the mother/calf bond intensifies over time and delayed separation can cause even worse emotional distress for the calf and mother.1
+- Newborn calves are permanently separated from their mothers, usually within 1-3 days, since the mother/calf bond intensifies over time and delayed separation can cause even worse emotional distress for the calf and mother.
+Nearly 100% of calves born to dairy cows in the U.S. are removed from their mothers within the first 12 hours of birth.
+(3)

-- Calves separated from their mothers are denied their mother’s milk, which is perfectly formulated by nature to provide all the essential nutrients and antibodies the calf needs.
+- Beyond initial feedings of colostrum, most dairy calves separated from their mothers are denied their mother’s milk, which is perfectly formulated by nature to provide all the essential nutrients and antibodies the calf needs.

-- Calves are fed “milk-replacement formulas” often from a dried powder base and raised without a mother’s care.
-Under normal circumstances, mother’s teach their young critical survival skills and develop very deep bonds, much like humans.2
+- Calves are typically fed “milk-replacement formulas,” often from a dried powder base, and raised without a mother’s care.
+Under natural circumstances, mothers and calves form deep bonds, much like humans.
+In natural herds, the mother-calf bond is the strongest and most persistent bond in a cow’s life.
+(4)

-- While they are productive and making money for dairy farmers, dairy cows can suffer from a variety of illnesses associated with intensive milk production.
-Hundreds of pharmaceutical products are available and administered to cows which can end up in their milk and cause adverse side effects.5
+- Dairy cows commonly suffer from a variety of illnesses associated with intensive milk production, including widespread lameness and mastitis, a painful and often fatal infection of the udder.
+Hundreds of pharmaceutical products are available and administered to cows which can end up in their milk and cause adverse side effects.
+(6)

-- Cows produce an average of 729 days of milk, which corresponds to 2.4 lactations, before they are considered “spent.”6
+- Dairy cows produce an average of 729 days of milk, which corresponds to 2.4 lactations, before they are considered “spent.”
+(7) Spent dairy cows are sent to slaughter.

-- Dairy cows are marketed and sold to slaughterhouses.
-While cows can live up to 25 years, dairy cows are typically removed from the dairy herd at age 2-5 when their milk production weans, their lives cut drastically short by entering the meat market.
-In their fragile end-of-production state, handling, transport, and slaughter add to their suffering and distress.7
+- 3 million young dairy cows are slaughtered each year in the U.S. (8) While cows can live up to 25 years, dairy cows are typically removed from the dairy herd at between 2 to 5 years of age when their milk production declines, and slaughtered at only a fraction of their natural lifespans.
+(9) Handling, transport, and slaughter add tremendously to their suffering.

-- Cows are social, complex animals with the ability to nurture friendships, anticipate the future, and experience pain, fear, and anxiety.9
+- Cows are social, complex animals with the ability to form deep friendships, anticipate the future, and to experience happiness, pleasure, pain, fear, anxiety and grief.
+Learn more at 10 Dairy Facts the Industry Doesn’t Want You to Know.

 Much of what we know today about dairy nutrition is based on the legacy of dairy industry marketing that emerged in the 1950s.
-The Dairy Council’s “Got Milk” ad campaign still remains today one of the most famous and costly.
-Official government sources on nutrition reinforced these messages, so few critical scientific evaluations ever penetrated the media or gained public acceptance to counter this pro-dairy agenda—until recently.
-The result in the Western world are populations that have come to rely on dairy as an integral part of their daily diet and consequently, unprecedented rates of chronic disease.
+The Dairy Council’s “Got Milk” ad campaign still remains today one of the most famous and costly ad campaigns in history.
+Official government sources on nutrition reinforced these messages, so that until recently, few critical scientific evaluations of dairy consumption and human health ever penetrated the media or gained public acceptance to counter the pro-dairy agenda.
+The result in the Western world is that the general public has come to rely on dairy as an integral part of their daily diet, and, consequently, is experiencing unprecedented rates of chronic and childhood diseases.
 Consider these facts:

-- Humans are the only mammals that drink milk, the secretions of the mammary glands, of another animal, though most of the world’s population does NOT drink milk or consume dairy products.
-While chronic diseases remain almost nonexistent in populations that consume little or no meat and dairy, affluent populations commonly have rates of chronic diseases to the extent they consume them.
+- Humans are the only mammals that drink milk, the secretions of the mammary glands, of another animal, though most of the world’s population is lactose intolerant.
+While chronic diseases remain almost nonexistent in populations that consume little or no meat and dairy, affluent populations commonly have rates of chronic diseases in direct proportion to the extent that they consume these foods.

 - [The western diet rich in meat, dairy and eggs] “…is associated with a multitude of disease conditions, including obesity, diabetes, cardiovascular disease, arterial hypertension and cancer.
 Malignancies typical for affluent societies are cancers of the breast, colon/rectum, uterus (endometrial carcinoma), gallbladder, kidney and adenocarcinoma of the oesophagus.” —The World Health Organization